tliml/lt100-learn-source/content/Appendix/_index.md

 1. Troparia of the Resurrection
 1. The Resurrection Apolytikia in the Eight Modes
 1. The Dogmatic Theotokia in the Eight Modes
-1. The Lenten Prayer of St Ephrem the Syrian
+1. Gladsome Light
+1. Kataksioson
-1. The Hymn of Saint Kassia
+1. The Song of Symeon